 What tasks should you delegate?
-If you are uncertain, take a week or two to write down every task, big and small, you perform each day.
-You may also come up with some tasks that should be done, but are not because you don’t have the time.
-Add these to the list as well.
+If you are uncertain, take a week or two to write down the tasks, big or small, you do.
+You may also come up with some projects you haven’t done because of time constraints.
+Add them to the list as well.
 Use the list to identify tasks or projects you can and should delegate.

 As you go through each task on the list, here are a few things to consider:

 - Is it a recurring task, one that you do again and again?
 Delegating these can free up time now and in the future.